-Continuing an annual tradition here on Begin To Invest, I added Buffett’s 2016 letter to the compilation of quotes from each year of his letters.
+Continuing an annual tradition here on Begin To Invest, I added Buffett’s 2022 letter to the compilation of quotes from each year of Buffett’s letters to Berkshire Hathaway shareholders.

-My selection includes some words of wisdom, stories of success and even a joke or two.
-In the end just these selected quotes make up over 5000 words!
-It is amazing to watch history unfold from year to year and just think of what he has seen over the last 50 years….wars, inflation, stock market crashes etc. And yet, his first letter in 1977 could easily be mistaken for something you heard him say on the TV today.
+My selection includes some words of wisdom, stories of success, and even a joke or two.
+In the end just these selected quotes make up over 5500 words!
+It is amazing to watch history unfold from year to year and just think of what Buffett and Munger have seen over the last 50 years….wars, inflation, stock market crashes etc. And yet, his first letter in 1977 could easily be mistaken for something you heard him say on the TV today.

 In the list below I include only letters from 1977 on, as I find that’s when he starts to include much more broad based investment advice for the general investor.

-You can find all the letters, put together in their entirety (including some early years not available on Berkshire’s website below) in a nice little $3 kindle eBook or $35 paperback here:
+You can find all the letters, put together in their entirety (including some early years not available on Berkshire’s website below) here:

 Berkshire Hathaway Letters to Shareholders